OsiriX-Foundation/KheopsDocumentation/docs/tokens/album_tokens.md

 # Album Tokens

 Album Tokens give access to DICOM data within specific album.
 They are designed to give third-party applications access to the contents of an album.
-When a third party application uses the token to authenticate with the Kheops DICOMweb endpoint, the album will appear as the content of a DICOMweb PACS to the thrid-party application.
+When a third party application uses the token to authenticate with the Kheops DICOMweb endpoint, the album will appear as the content of a DICOMweb PACS to the third-party application.
 For more technical information see using tokens with [cURL](/docs/tokens/curl)

 In order to create a new token:
 * Open an album.